joseeden/joeden/docs/005-Cybersecurity/007-Incident-Response/007-Business-Continuity.md

 - Pre-planning: alternate work area, customer service managing billing calls
 - Execution ensures no material business interruption, indicating successful continuity plan.

-## Business Continuity versus Disaster Recovery
+**Business Continuity vs. Disaster Recovery**

-Business Continuity (BC) plans focus on **proactive** measures to prevent incidents and ensure the continuous operation of critical business functions.
+- Business Continuity (BC) plans focus on **proactive** measures to prevent incidents and ensure the continuous operation of critical business functions.

-Disaster Recovery (DR) plans, on the other hand, focus on **reactive** measures to recover IT systems, applications, and data after a disaster or major incident.
+- Disaster Recovery (DR) plans, on the other hand, focus on **reactive** measures to recover IT systems, applications, and data after a disaster or major incident.